mions1/didspeech/README.md

 I know, now it is a little bit confused, but it's a beta.

 # TODO
-- Make it clear that it has started
-- Make it clear that file is correctly selected
 - Make gui more beautiful
 - More options in gui